Femtosecond Lasers

 Semiconductor Lasers

 Some mode-locked diode lasers can generate pulses with femtosecond durations.
 Directly at the laser output, the pulses durations are usually at least several hundred femtoseconds, but with external pulse compression, much shorter pulse durations can be achieved.
 Mode-locked semiconductor lasers are also suitable for very high pulse repetition rates, e.g. tens or even hundreds of gigahertz.
-In most cases, however, the pulse energy is several limited to the picojoule region.
+In most cases, however, the pulse energy is severely limited to the picojoule region.

 Frequency-converted Sources